libreForms/libreForms-flask/README.md

 ### Features
 - a form-building abstraction layer based on Python dictionaries
-- a flask web application (http://x.x.x.x:8000/) that will work well behind most standard reverse-proxies, as well as the following features:
+- a flask web application (http://x.x.x.x:8000/) that will work well behind most standard reverse-proxies & ships with the following features:
     - plotly dashboards for data visualization
     - a document-oriented database to store form data
     - basic local authentication
+    - \[future\] external identity providers
-    - \[future\] SAML authentication support
+    - \[future\] database lookups in form fields
-    - \[future\] support for lookups in form fields & routing lists for form review, approvals, and notifications
+    - \[future\] user groups and routing lists for form review, approval, and notifications

 ## Installation